TartanLlama/tartanllama.github.io/_posts/2017-03-24-writing-a-linux-debugger-breakpoints.md

 Most of this is just tracking of state; the real magic happens in the `enable` and `disable` functions.

 As we've learned above, we need to replace the instruction which is currently at the given address with an `int 3` instruction, which is encoded as `0xcc`.
-We'll also want to save out what used to be at that address so that we can restore the code later; we don't want to just forget to execute the user's code!
+We'll also want to save out what used to be at that address so that we can restore the code later; we don't want to forget to execute the user's code!

 {% highlight cpp %}
 void breakpoint::enable() {